w3c/w3c-website-redesign-html/docs/components/cards.md

 ## Block link cards

 A simple card is enhanced into a selectable card by adding the data attribute `data-component="card"`.
 When this is present, JavaScript will [enhance the card into a block link](https://css-tricks.com/block-links-the-search-for-a-perfect-solution/).

+Do not wrap the contents of a card inside a singular `<a>` element.
+This can result in the entire contents of the card being read out to screen reader users.

 ```
 <div class="card" data-component="card">